dominiquedevriese/ogp-notes/modular_effects.md

 # Single-Object Effect Abstractions #

-But what if we want to enforce properties about effects that are a bit more stateful, for example:
+But what if we want to enforce properties about effects that may mutate memory ("stateful effects"), for example:

     All log messages should contain a sequence number in addition to their current content.